miguelgcasado/arab_andalusian_pattern_analysis/README.md

+# Computational Analysis of Arab-Andalusian Music Through Symbolic Pattern Discovery Algorithms

-Repository related to Master Thesis project in MTG 2019-2020
+Repository related to Master Thesis project in of SMC Master at the MTG (Barcelona)

-Study of Arab-Andalusian patterns through symbolic pattern discovery algorithms
+Miguel García Casado (miguel.garciac@upf.edu)